1091-datascience/finalproject-group2/README.md

 Cross-validation
 ### results

-* Which metric do you use
+* Which metric do you use <br>
-  * average AUC of test data in kfold
+average AUC of test data in kfold
 * Is your improvement significant?
 * What is the challenge part of your project?